 The radio frequency spectrum, the foundation for wireless telecommunications, is a finite resource that must be handled efficiently to meet the requirements posed by the exponential development in wireless internet access.

-IMDEA Networks have created a new communications architecture for potential ultrafast wireless networks that assure to attain data rates that were earlier possible only with optical fiber.
+Scientists at IMDEA Networks have created a new communications architecture for potential ultrafast wireless networks that assure to attain data rates that were earlier possible only with optical fiber.

 Modern wireless communication already works close to its maximum technical capacity and the only feasible option to meet the rising demands to multiply the amount of data passed on is increasing the communication bandwidth being used.
 This is what was performed by the Wireless Networking Group at IMDEA Networks, headed by Computer Scientist and Research Professor Dr Joerg Widmer, in the framework of the recently concluded SEARCHLIGHT project.